React, JavaScript, Next.js, and the App Router: Where Each Fits

 }

-This shared setup is part of the “production manager” job: it keeps page structure consistent and helps search engines connect the URL to the correct content.
+That shared setup is part of the “production manager” job: it keeps page structure consistent and helps search engines connect each URL to the right content.

 That consistency is what makes internal linking safe.
-When a blog post links to another guide like HTTP caching or proxies and load balancers, the destination is still a real page module with the same metadata wrapper and the same schema pipeline.
+When one of our posts links to another guide like HTTP caching or Proxies and load balancers, the destination is still a real page module with the same metadata wrapper and the same schema pipeline.

 Why modern websites are built this way